-Indizel gives you a far superior performance when compared to the regular diesel available in the market.
-Indizel gives a better pick-up, a quicker ignition, increased power and torque and a better mileage, way-surpassing even the premium diesels on the road.
+Indizel (Renewable Diesel) gives you a far superior performance when compared to the regular diesel available in the market.
+Indizel (Renewable Diesel) gives a better pick-up, a quicker ignition, increased power and torque and a better mileage, way-surpassing even the premium diesels on the road.

-Indizel also qualifies as a 2nd generation advanced Drop-In bio-fuel as per National Policy on Biofuels, 2018 of Government of India, and can be used in any proportions without any blending compulsion on any & all diesel engines without any engine modification.
-Produced from renewable sources, Indizel is manufactured at MEE’s independent manufacturing unit in Gujarat, India.
+Indizel (Renewable Diesel) also qualifies as a 2nd generation advanced Drop-In bio-fuel as per National Policy on Biofuels, 2018 of Government of India, and can be used in any proportions without any blending compulsion on any & all diesel engines without any engine modification.
+Produced from renewable sources, Indizel (Renewable Diesel) is manufactured at MEE’s independent manufacturing unit in Raigad Maharashtra, India. manufacturing units comming accross Gujarat & Andhrapradesh.

 Various internationally and nationally decided warranties are accepted by engine manufacturers for fuel.